PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 }
 ```

-Now we are ready to finally write our first Spock test.
+Now you are ready to finally write your first Spock test.

 ### Basic syntax